-Back in the day, the PASF box was a sort of free agent, especially for searches related to films and related topics.
+Back in the day, the PASF box was a sort of free agent, especially for related searches to films and related topics.
 It wasn’t even connected to the knowledge graph.
-PASF was just at the bottom of the search page results with related images and topics.
+PASF was just at the bottom of the search engine results pages with related images and topics.
 But smart SEOs can use PASF to boost their Google ranking position.

-PASF can provide plenty of options for various topics that are related to a Google search.
-But Searches Related can offer answers that are more specific.
+PASF keywords can provide plenty of options for various topics that are related to a Google search.
+But related searches can offer answers that are more specific.

 And that is what has given us PASF as it is this year.
 The one we see today, a new type of PASF, has changed a lot.
 In the latest version, thumbnail images are taken out and every related topic is shown as an organic result.
 Some say the new version is a mix of PASF and Searches Related.

-The result change a lot when checked for mobile, though.
+The Search result changes a lot when checked for mobile, though.
 PASFs showed up more than 85% of the time when mobile and PC were combined.

-It is hard to find out where one search page ends and another starts because rank clustering suggests that PASF is highly related to page 1 results.
+It is hard to find out where one search page ends and another starts because rank clustering suggests that PASF keywords are highly related to web page 1 results.

 We can’t say for sure why this is.
-But we do know the PASF box for PC doesn’t show as many topics when you compare it to PASFs on mobile phones.
+But we do know the PASF keywords-related box for PC doesn’t show as many topics when you compare it to PASFs on mobile phones.
 Stats show that about 95% of PASF boxes on mobile had eight topics, while 96% of PASF boxes on PC had six topics.
 The others had between two and five.
-But the #1 isn’t seen because the search engine understand things don’t work as well when there is only one result.
+But the #1 isn’t seen because thepreferred search engine understands things don’t work as well when there is only one search result.

 Smart SEOs can get ahead of their competitors by expanding the content on their website to answer PASFs.
 You can do this by writing interesting content that is related to what you sell or promote, but also answer PASFs.